Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 zero PCM; fully stale frames are dropped; partially overlapping frames have only their already-covered prefix discarded.
 A frame without a PTS is treated as contiguous with the current expected end.
-If a gap or frame cannot yet fit, Sanctuary retains that exact decoded frame as the audio head of line, fills as much of the gap with zeroes as capacity permits, and stops draining later session messages until callback consumption creates enough room to retry it.
+If a gap or frame cannot yet fit, Sanctuary retains that exact decoded frame as the audio head of line and stops draining its audio TrackSink channel until callback consumption creates enough room to retry it.
+This audio-local ordering does not block video delivery.

 Initial sink-facing audio metadata can be provisional for in-band configured codecs.
 Sanctuary therefore does not open `AudioOutput` from `JobSink::start()`.
-The staged pipeline emits an ordered `stream_update()` after the decoder has consumed a packet and learned its actual PCM shape; Sanctuary opens the device only once rate, channels and sample format are all authoritative, before the corresponding decoded frame can arrive.
-`AudioOutput` then keeps the device paused initially and uses a 50 ms PCM preroll before it may start.
+The audio track emits an ordered `TrackSink::stream_update()` after the decoder has consumed a packet and learned its actual PCM shape; Sanctuary opens the device only once rate, channels and sample format are authoritative, before the corresponding decoded frame can arrive. `AudioOutput` then keeps the device paused initially and uses a 50 ms PCM preroll before it may start.
 A negotiated sample-rate or channel-count change is currently a hard error: resampling/remixing is deliberately deferred until its timestamp semantics are designed explicitly.
 The ring is sized for roughly four seconds.
-Normal A/V pumping still stops when both forward targets are ready, while a near-full audio ring and a deferred head-of-line frame provide additional upstream back-pressure.

 The sysaudio callback owns a `next_output_pts` cursor.
 For each requested destination block it first discards queued PCM older than that cursor, emits silence when the ring is